fx-giant/giant-documentations/visual/using-combination-chart.md

 ## Example 2 - Multi-Source Combination Charts:

-Using multi-source combination charts, we can combine different charts from **different sources** not binded by the same x-axis.
+Using multi-source combination charts, we can combine different charts from **different sources** with the data for x-axis and y-axis originating from multiple sources.
 In this example, we will be showcasing the **profit growth overall and grouped by years over months**.
-Instead of having two seperate graphs to showcase the combined and seperate profit growth over years, we can combine it into a single chart.
+Instead of having two graphs to showcase the combined and separate profit growth over years, we can combine it into a single chart.
 In this example, we will be using a source called **dhl-profit-growth.xlsx**.

 ![data-structure2](images/giant-101-combinationchart/Data-structure-2.PNG)